-There is no reason the United States, as the world's wealthiest nation, cannot afford to administer tuition-free higher education to her people.
-It's time for universal higher education.
-It's time to cancel student loan debt.
+There is no reason that America, as the world's wealthiest nation, cannot afford to guarantee tuition-free higher education to her people.
+It's time to cancel all student debt and implement universal higher education.

 Ricky believes in the significant cultural and educational value inherent in historically black colleges and universities.
 As such, we must continue to champion their cause in the years and generations to come.

-Ricky believes that America's schools have the potential—and the responsibility—to prepare her children for an increasingly globalized world.
-There's no reason any American child shouldn't be fluent in multiple languages today.
+America's schools have the potential—and the responsibility—to prepare her children to compete anywhere in the world.
+There’s no reason why our education system shouldn’t produce American polyglots.

 Ricky believes, unequivocally, that complete and unrestricted internet access, in this day and age, is (and should be) a human right, and all human beings are entitled to high-speed internet access from anywhere.

 The epidemic of false/misleading news has severely damaged our democracy as we know it, and Ricky believes it is time to establish a new version of the Fairness Doctrine to combat ignorance, once and for all.

 Ricky believes in an America that strives for a vibrant education system that educates students to the point of knowledge and enlightenment, not to the demands of a generic standardized test.
 Ricky understands the reasoning behind why we have leaned so much in this direction, but he disagrees with the idea that this is the only way to determine a student's aptitude.

 Today, we are not doing nearly enough to celebrate and cultivate the unique talents of our children, and this poses a serious threat to the future of this country.
 The seeds we plant today become fruit-bearing trees of tomorrow, and how we cultivate them determine more than just shade, but how the environment continues to flourish for all people.